 About the LSAT

-The LSAT consists of five, 35-minute multiple choice sections and a 35-minute (unscored) writing sample section.
-Four of the multiple choice sections contribute to the test taker’s score.
+The LSAT consists of four, 35-minute multiple choice sections and a 35-minute (unscored) writing sample section.
+Three of the multiple choice sections contribute to the test taker’s score.
 The unscored (experimental) multiple choice section is used to pretest new test questions.
 The kind and placement of this section will vary.
 A 35-minute (unscored) writing sample section is taken separately from the multiple choice portion of the test.
 Copies of the writing sample are shared to the schools to which you apply.
 The score scale for the LSAT is 120 to 180, with a median score of roughly 150.

 The LSAT is designed to measure skills that are considered essential for success in law school: the reading and comprehension of complex texts with accuracy and insight; the organization and management of information and the ability to draw reasonable inferences from it; the ability to think critically; and the analysis and evaluation of the reasoning and arguments of others.

 The three multiple-choice question types in the LSAT are:

 These questions measure your ability to read, with understanding and insight, examples of lengthy and complex materials similar to those commonly encountered in law school work.
 The reading comprehension section contains four sets of reading questions, each consisting of a selection of reading material (either a single complex passage or two shorter related passages), followed by five to eight questions that test reading and reasoning abilities.